GitMasterBart/SnakePipeMultiHumaNn/README.md

 `rule reformat_file` in this rule the bbmap tool `reformat.sh` is used to reformat the paired reads to one interleaved file.
 This because it is eraser to extract the data in the following rules

 `rule humannTool` as it clearly states runs the HumaNn3.0 [^2] tool provided by Bio-bakery.
-As with the kneaddata the way it runs depends on the input from the user.
+As with the kneaddata, the way it runs depends on the input from the user.
 How the parameters influence the human tool can be found in the help manual from the bio-bakery.

 <a name="rul3"></a>
 #### Rules from databaseparsing.snakefile